Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Imparting Interpretability

-which serves to increase the total cost incurred if the value of the $l$th dimension for the two vector representations $\vec{w}_{i,l}$ and $\vec{\tilde{w}}_{j,l}$ for a concept word $\vec{w}_i$ with $i \in F_l$ fails to be large enough. $g(x)$ is also shown in Fig.~\ref{fig:g_of_x}.
+which serves to increase the total cost incurred if the value of the $l$th dimension for the two vector representations $\vec{w}_{i,l}$ and $\vec{\tilde{w}}_{j,l}$ for a concept word $\vec{w}_i$ with $i \in F_l$ fails to be large enough.
+Although different definitions for $g(x)$ are possible, we observed after several experiments that this piece-wise definition provides decent push for the words in the word-groups. $g(x)$ is graphically shown in Fig.~\ref{fig:g_of_x} and we will also present further analysis and experiments regarding the effects of different forms of $g(x)$ in Section~\ref{g_selection}.

-The objective \eqref{eq:proposed} is minimized using stochastic gradient descent over the cooccurrence records $\{X_{ij}\}_{i,j = 1}^V$.
-Intuitively, the terms added to \eqref{eq:proposed} in comparison with \eqref{eq:glove} introduce the effect of selectively applying a positive step-type input to the original descent updates of \eqref{eq:glove} for concept words along their respective vector dimensions, which influences the dimension value in the positive direction.
-The parameter $k$ in \eqref{eq:proposed} allows for the adjustment of the magnitude of this influence as needed.
+The objective Eq.~\eqref{eq:proposed} is minimized using stochastic gradient descent over the cooccurrence records $\{X_{ij}\}_{i,j = 1}^{\card{{V}}}$.
+Intuitively, the terms added to Eq.~\eqref{eq:proposed} in comparison with Eq.~\eqref{eq:glove} introduce the effect of selectively applying a positive step-type input to the original descent updates of Eq.~\eqref{eq:glove} for concept words along their respective vector dimensions, which influences the dimension value in the positive direction.
+The parameter $k$ in Eq.~\eqref{eq:proposed} allows for the adjustment of the magnitude of this influence as needed.

-In the next section, we demonstrate the feasibility of this approach by experiments with an example collection of concept word-groups extracted from Roget's Thesaurus.